 Internal Medicine Residency Program

-Our Residency Program has been training distinguished physicians and scientists since 1925 and is among the top internal medicine programs in the country today.
+Our program has been training distinguished physicians and scientists since 1925 and is among the top internal medicine programs in the country today.

 The Vanderbilt tradition fosters strong peer and faculty mentor relationships with emphasis on excellence in patient care, attention to detail and a scholarly approach to clinical issues.
 The qualities we value most are intellectual curiosity, honesty, compassion and genuine enthusiasm for learning and for sharing what has been learned.

-The Department of Medicine and the Residency program uphold the university’s highest academic standards, emphasizing the values of patient care, discovery, mentorship, and professionalism.
+The Department of Medicine and the residency program uphold the Medical Center's highest academic standards, emphasizing the values of patient care, discovery, mentorship, and professionalism.
 Our program provides residents with exposure to a full array of experiences in all areas of internal medicine.

 Internal Medicine residents and Department of Medicine faculty pictured on the Vanderbilt campus.